NelsonNX/guidebook-nxp-hk/how-we-hire/web-assignment.md

 - It must be a web application
 - It must be production-ready
 - You are free to use any third party libraries
-- Source codes should be stored in Github as a public repository
+- Source codes should be stored in GitHub as a public repository
 - You should provide a README explaining your work
 - For senior positions, you have to provide sufficient automated tests to demonstrate your approaches are working as expected